-The infrastructure design work will be divided in two phases: Phase 1 will consist of the FEED, and Phase 2 will consist of the detailed engineering.
+The infrastructure design work is divided in two phases: Phase 1 consisted of the FEED, and Phase 2 consists of the detailed engineering design.
 The infrastructure design will advance the feasibility work to final design and produce all documents ready for construction.
 Long lead items will be identified for early procurement.
 The infrastructure items include access roads, site water management and treatment plant, power supply and distribution, communication and IT systems, an office and dry complex, maintenance shops, warehouse, explosives storage, fuel storage, LNG storage and distribution, etc.